 - Computer Scientist in the Future Technologies Group at Oak Ridge National Laboratory.

-- 10 years experience in designing efficient parallel applications on leadership class supercomputers (Cray XT/XK, IBM BlueGene L/P etc.).
+12+ years experience in design and development of efficient parallel scientific applications on leadership class supercomputers.

 High Performance Computing, Data/Performance Analytics, Exascale Co-design, Optimization Algorithms, Computational Intelligence, Parallel I/O, Performance Analysis and Optimization.